 Travel time: approx. 4 hours (320 km or 200 miles)

-- We travel east through California’s historic gold country and check into our hotel at the scenic Yosemite National Park region – our ‘home’ for the next two nights.
+- You'll travel east through California’s historic gold country and check into your hotel at the scenic Yosemite National Park region – your ‘home’ for the next two nights.

 Day 2: Yosemite National Park